Using a network drive as a Time Machine backup drive

 Introduction

 I have been using on old PC as Time Machine backup server quite successfully.
 I have got an old HP MicroServer picking up dust so I decided to give Unraid a trial.
-The process of setting up a Time Machine drive isn’t totally straightforward but there is a clear guide here .
+The process of setting up a Time Machine drive isn’t totally straightforward but there is a clear guide in the Unraid docs.
 I have just been able to throw a load of old disks into the server, create a RAID and finally create a Time Machine share to provide a central backup server for the various Macs around the house.

 Connect to Server

-You need to connect up to the share first and (if you’ve secured it) provide credentials for authenticating.
+You need to connect up to the share first and (if you have secured it) provide credentials for authenticating.
 To do this go Finder and select Connect to Server from the GO menu.
-Enter your server address as follows (replacing yourservername with the name you’ve set for the server in Unraid);
+Enter your server address as follows (replacing yourservername with the name you have set for the server in Unraid);

-If you’ve secured the share in Unraid, you’ll be asked to set credentials.
+If you have secured the share in Unraid, you will be asked to set credentials.
 The share will then be available in Finder.

 Show Unsupported Network Volumes